base/node/README.md

 ## Quick Start

-1. Ensure you have an Ethereum L1 full node RPC available
+1. Ensure you have an Ethereum L1 full node RPC available.
 2. Choose your network:
    - For mainnet: Use `.env.mainnet`
    - For testnet: Use `.env.sepolia`